 3D bioprinting is an intuitive way to approach biology.
 But not many people realize its versatility.
-To give an idea of what is possible through 3D bioprinting, we’re starting a little series called Allevi Applications.
+Read on for 10 cool things you could make with a 3D bioprinter in the hear future.
 Hopefully, this will make the idea of bioprinting a little more accessible!
 So without further ado, let’s get started.

 1. Joint replacements, think knee, ankle and elbow.